Senior Capstone Project

 What is an Honors Senior Capstone Project?

-Whatever form your project takes, all Honors Capstone Senior Projects include a presentation for a general audience and publication on CEDAR, the WWU Libraries archive.
+Whatever form your project takes, all Honors Senior Capstone Projects include a presentation for a general audience and publication on CEDAR, the WWU Libraries archive.
 These steps ensure that as you complete your capstone, you’ll gain valuable skills and experience in presenting your work and preparing it for publication.

-Capstone Requirements
+Requirements

 • Honors 390